kacper011/LibraryManagementWithTemplates/README.md

 Once the application is launched, go to your browser and enter the address localhost:8080/books.
 You will be immediately redirected to localhost:8080/login.
 You must register if you don't already have an account.

-There is already an account with the admin role:

-Login: admin <br>
-Password: adminPassword